Chapter 1

 “Kate, I have to be on my best behavior this weekend, and it’s gonna be nuts.
 Is it too much for a girl to ask for a little shut eye?”

-“Meh.”
-Kate grumbled.
-“I’m trying to train myself to only need five hours so I’m ready for Yale.”
+“Meh,” Kate grumbled.
+“I’m trying to train myself to only need five hours of sleep so I’m ready for Yale.”

-“I still can’t believe you’re gonna go to a Yankee school.
-Why couldn’t you have stayed at UGA at least another year to wait on me?”
+“I still can’t believe you’re going to a Yankee school.
+Couldn’t you have stayed at UGA at least another year to wait on me?”

 “Oh please.
 I had my fill of Athens for four years.
 Besides, you should get to experience the magical world of college on your own.”